PostHog/posthog.com/contents/newsletter/how-to-get-job-startup.md

 ![Juraj's cover letter](https://res.cloudinary.com/dmukukwp6/image/upload/juraj1_e95d0bc63b.png
 )

 We did the math and, on average, we spend less than one minute reviewing each application we receive.
-Automated or junk applications (hello, ChatGPT) will be discarded in less than five seconds.
+Automated or junk applications (hello, ChatGPT) are discarded in less than five seconds.

-Truly great applications will be read for up to five minutes.
+Truly great applications are read for up to five minutes.

 ### **Cover letter tips**